The Rivals: Plot

-The play is set in 18th-century Bath, a town that was legendary for conspicuous consumption and fashion at the time.
+The play is set in 18th-century Bath, a spa town that was famous for conspicuous consumption and fashion.
 Wealthy, fashionable people went there to "take the waters", which were believed to have healing properties.
-Bath society was much less exclusive than London, and hence it provides an ideal setting for the characters.
+Bath society was much less exclusive than London, hence it provides an ideal setting for the characters.

-The plot centres on the two young lovers, Lydia and Jack.
-Lydia, who reads a lot of popular novels of the time, wants a purely romantic love affair.
+The plot is about the two young lovers, Lydia and Jack.
+Lydia, who reads a lot of popular novels, wants a purely romantic love affair.
 To court her, Jack pretends to be "Ensign Beverley", a poor army officer.
 Lydia is enthralled with the idea of eloping with a poor soldier in spite of the objections of her guardian, Mrs. Malaprop, a moralistic widow.
-Mrs. Malaprop is the chief comic figure of the play, thanks to her continual misuse of words that sound like the words she intends to use, but mean something completely different (the term malapropism was coined in reference to the character).
+Mrs. Malaprop is the chief comic figure of the play, thanks to her continual misuse of words that sound like the words she intends to use, but mean something different (the term malapropism was coined in reference to the character).

-Lydia has two other suitors: Bob Acres (a somewhat buffoonish country gentleman), and Sir Lucius O'Trigger, an impoverished and combative Irish gentleman.
-Sir Lucius pays Lucy to carry love notes between him and Lydia (who uses the name "Delia"), but Lucy is swindling him: "Delia" is actually Mrs. Malaprop.
+Lydia has two other suitors, Bob Acres (a somewhat buffoonish country gentleman) and Sir Lucius O'Trigger, an impoverished and combative Irish gentleman.
+Sir Lucius pays Lucy to carry love notes between him and Lydia (who uses the name "Delia"), but Lucy is swindling him, "Delia" is Mrs. Malaprop.

 As the play opens, Sir Anthony arrives suddenly in Bath.
-He has arranged a marriage for Jack, but Jack demurs, saying he is in love already.
-They quarrel violently.
-But Jack soon learns through the gossip of Lucy and Fag that the marriage arranged by Sir Anthony is, in fact, with Lydia.
+He has arranged a marriage for Jack but Jack demurs, saying he is in love already.
+They quarrel violently but Jack soon learns through the gossip of Lucy and Fag that the marriage arranged by Sir Anthony is, in fact, with Lydia.
 He makes a great show of submission to his father, and is presented to Lydia with Mrs. Malaprop's blessing.
 Jack confides to Lydia that he is only posing as Sir Anthony's son.
 She annoys Mrs. Malaprop by loudly professing her eternal devotion to "Beverley" while rejecting "Jack Absolute".